Table of Contents

 As a result, all businesses need robust and comprehensive information security strategies.

-If you store data overseas, you need to know where the data is being stored.
-You must also have even more vigorous internal procedures to protect and secure that data.
-It is your responsibility to ensure that the data stored overseas is done so according to the local laws.
-‘Local’ could be the location of the cloud service provider and, if different, the storage location.
+If you store or send data overseas, you need to know where the data is being sent or stored.
+You must also have more rigorous internal procedures to protect and secure that data.
+Your responsibility is to ensure that the data overseas is stored according to local laws.

-If Australian privacy obligations apply to your business, the new data breach notification rules apply to your business.
-Accordingly, if a notifiable data breach occurs, you will need to report this breach to both the affected individuals and the Office of the Australian Information Commissioner (OAIC).
+If Australian privacy obligations apply to your business, the data breach notification rules apply to your business.
+Accordingly, if a notifiable data breach occurs, you must report this breach to both the affected individuals and the Office of the Australian Information Commissioner (OAIC).

-There are several steps that your business can take to protect your data sovereignty.
-They include:
+There are several steps that your business can take to protect your data sovereignty, including:

-- clarifying where exactly your data will be stored;
+- clarifying where exactly you will store your data;

-- where possible, choosing an Australian based cloud service provider;
+- where possible, choose an Australian-based cloud service provider;

-- if you have a foreign provider, ensuring that it complies with applicable Australian laws and regulations.
+- if you have a foreign provider, ensure that it complies with applicable Australian laws and regulations.
 You can do this through your contracts with your foreign provider.
-The APP requires you to take ‘reasonable steps’ to ensure the personal data is stored in line with the APP in the host location;
+The APP requires you to take ‘reasonable steps’ to ensure you store the personal data in line with the APP in the host location;

 - backing up your data before moving it offshore;

-- implementing a strong data breach response plan that ensures anyone employed by your business understands their responsibilities and who to report any breaches to.
+- implementing a strong data breach response plan identifying your business responsibilities and reporting procedures.

 Data security and sovereignty is a serious legal issue, particularly for businesses with privacy law and APP obligations.
 Your business needs to ensure that it meets these obligations by understanding where you store your data, how you protect it and the laws that govern it.

 We appreciate your feedback – your submission has been successfully received.